luizamarnet/autoencoder/README.md

 Although the reconstruction of the MNIST images got really good results, the reconstructions of the CIFAR-10 images could be improved.
 This way, more work will be done with this goal.<br/>
 Also, looking at the  mean squared error graphics it is possible to see that there is still a small slope in the end of the 100 epochs.
 It could be interest to train the models for a little longer to see if the results would be improved.<br/>
-Moreover, it is important to remember the ultimate goal is to use this autoencoders to help in the clusterization of these datasets.
+Moreover, it is important to remember that the ultimate goal is to use this autoencoders to help in the clusterization of these datasets.
 Then, to get a perfect reconstruction is not the most important here.<br/>
 Last, we want to test train an autoencoder with an output with size 10x1 for the encode part, once it will probably help during the clusterization phase.<br/>